jddelgado95/face-detection/README.md

 # face-detect-system
-Uses OpenCV haar cascade algorithm
+This is a simple program that uses OpenCV haar cascade algorithm.

 ## Dependencies
+Run this in the terminal:
 pip3 install --upgrade pip
 pip3 install opencv-python